fusiondirectory/fusiondirectory-user-manual/source/fusiondirectory/plugins/supann/users/supann-custom-lists.rst

    #DIPLOME_CUSTOM;TYPE_DIPLOME_SISE;SECTEUR_DISCIPLINAIRE_SISE;LIBELLE_INTITULE_1;LIBELLE_INTITULE_2
    1000013;01;16;ANALYSE DES MILIEUX BIOLOGIQUES;

-In FusionDirectory you will need to select your "CUSTOM" part before selecting your entry that are in your file
+In FusionDirectory you will need to select your **CUSTOM** part before selecting your entry that are in your file